Raspberry PI IoT Network Monitor

 git clone --depth 1 https://github.com/stamparm/maltrail.gitInitial Testing ...

-Check Promiscuous mode (you should see "P" in flags)
+Set/Check Promiscuous mode on Ethernet Adapter (you should see "P" in flags)

 netstat -i